 We have recruited a number of graduate engineers in different areas of our business.
-The graduate engineers have the opportunity to work at different site locations and we support them in gaining a professional engineering qualification Powered by talent The digital revolution, like the industrial revolution over a century and a half ago, is reshaping the way we live our lives and the way we work.
+The graduate engineers have the opportunity to work at different site locations and we support them in gaining a professional engineering qualification.
+Powered by talent The digital revolution, like the industrial revolution over a century and a half ago, is reshaping the way we live our lives and the way we work.
 The revolution is driving a competitive talent market, a shifting talent model where employees and contract workers sit side by side, and a workforce that expects the same level of individuality that they receive as consumers.
-Our programme complements the Northern Ireland School Curriculum and has educated over 100,000 water whizz-kids.
-We also promote a water saving culture and how water can contribute to health and well-being.
+We want to be recognised as a local employer of choice, championing diversity, attracting and retaining the best talent available across all business areas, enabling us to provide a world class customer experience.
 We will conduct staff surveys and build on feedback to become 'best in class' confirming NI Water is a great place to work.
 We will create a new learning and development Centre of Excellence and identify and deliver appropriate and relevant training for all employees.
 We will develop new diversity and inclusion programmes across a broad diversity spectrum.
 We will build a new Apprenticeship Academy that will offer lifetime career opportunities in the water sector and recognised as best in class.
 We will develop partnerships with schools, universities and colleges to identify and attract top graduate talent from different academic disciplines.